andrew/ultimate-awesome/README.md

 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
+- [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-kubernetes](https://github.com/jk8s/awesome-kubernetes) - Awesome list of Kubernetes resources, optimized for folks learning from Indonesia.
 - [awesome-made-by-angolans](https://github.com/joaroque/awesome-made-by-angolans) - 🇦🇴 A collection of amazing open source projects built by angolans developers.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.